rubyforgood/pdx_diaper/CONTRIBUTING.md

 At this point you're waiting on us–we'll try to respond to your PR quickly.
 We may suggest some changes or improvements or alternatives.

-Some things that will increase the chance that your pull request is accepted.
+Some things that will increase the chance that your pull request is accepted:

 * Use Rails idioms and helpers
 * Include tests that fail without your code, and pass with it